Free cookie consent management tool by TermsFeed Generator

 Empirical basis for retention probability:

-The retention adjustment P(retain 12 months | fast load) = 0.65 is measured from cohort analysis with sample size n = 1.2M users:
+The retention adjustment P(retain 12 months | fast load) = 0.65 is illustrative, based on patterns observed in cohort analyses of educational platforms with large user bases:

 The 65% figure has 95% confidence interval [62%, 68%].
 Conservative revenue projections use the lower bound (62%) for additional safety margin.